benadelm/hermA-Crawler/README.md

 A web crawler with integrated linguistic processing for thematic crawling and web document collection developed in the research project [hermA](https://www.herma.uni-hamburg.de/en.html).

-Starting from given seed URLs, the crawler follows links in HTML and collects documents containing one or more given keyphrases.
+Starting from given URLs (‘seed URLs’), the crawler follows links in HTML and collects documents containing one or more given keyphrases.
 Supported document types are currently HTML (`text/html`), PDF (`application/pdf`, `application/x-pdf`) and plain text (`text/plain`).

 # System Requirements